The Tipping Point

 I founded Alcohol Tipping Point (ATP) in 2020 to help people who struggle with their relationship to alcohol.

 ATP is for people who have reached a point in their drinking where it is taking more than it is giving.
 It is for people who are considered “gray area drinkers” meaning they may not be diagnosed with an alcohol use disorder, but drinking is causing them harm.
 The term is used to describe the space between the extremes of “rock bottom” and every-now-and-again drinking.
 It is for people who AA (Alcoholics Anonymous) does not fit and they are not in need of an inpatient alcohol detox program.

 The need for alcohol intervention is now.

 According to a recent study published in JAMA Network Open, as the COVID-19 pandemic surges, more people are turning to alcohol to cope with unprecedented uncertainty and stress.
 The study's researchers found that alcohol consumption among adults increased by 14% from 2019 to 2020.
 Women exhibited a 41% increase in alcohol consumption over a 2019 baseline.
 This is in addition to another study by the National Institute of Health finding the number of women who demonstrated problem drinking has soared by 84% in the last two decades.
 This is not just an American problem.
 Worldwide 3 million people die every single year from alcohol-related causes.

-Personally, I struggled with alcohol abuse for many years.
+Personally, I struggled with alcohol misuse for many years.